Skip to main content

 What each model shows

-• Provider & modality — who built it (e.g. Black Forest Labs) and what it generates (Image, Video, …); standout models are tagged Featured
+• Provider & modality — who built it (e.g. OpenAI) and what it generates (Image, Video, …); standout models are tagged Featured

-• ELO rating — a quality score from the Artificial Analysis leaderboard (e.g. FLUX.2 [pro] = 1187).
+• ELO rating — a quality score from the Artificial Analysis leaderboard (e.g. GPT Image 2 = 1339).
 Higher means stronger in head-to-head comparisons.
 (Text models show an Intelligence Index instead.)

-• Capabilities — what the model supports (e.g. transparency, image input, editing) — this varies model to model
+• Capabilities — what the model supports (e.g. image-to-image, transparency) — this varies model to model

 • Best for — a quick list of where it shines

 To see the resolutions and aspect ratios a model supports, open the Try it panel on the model's page and click the size selector.
 You'll see exactly what's available — and it's model-specific.
-FLUX.2 [pro], for example, supports 1K and 2K at 16:9, 4:3, 1:1, 3:4, and 9:16:
+GPT Image 2, for example, supports 1K, 2K, and 4K, each with its own set of aspect ratios (3:2, 1:1, 2:3 at 1K, up to 16:9 / 9:16 at 4K).
+The selector even shows the exact pixel dimensions and megapixels for the size you pick:

 💡 A model's page is also a great way to learn it: browse "Made with this model" for real examples (and reuse their exact settings with Use parameters), or use Try it to generate right there without leaving the page.